rlennon/mscplacprj2021/README.md

     Sprints will start Wednesday.
-    The Scrum Master role rotates each week, the schedule is available on the on the process section Jira will be used for task management and planning.
+    The Scrum Master role rotates each week, the schedule is available on the on the process section GitHub Projects will be used for task management and planning.
     Each member of the team will work 6 hours per week, unless they are on vacation.

 #### Estimating Story Points